lukenieland/nba-stats-etl-dashboard/README.md

 ## Project Structure

- - main.py # Script to scrape and compile NBA stat
+ - main.py # Script to scrape and compile NBA statistics
- - stats.csv # Generated dataset from the script (optional)
+ - stats.csv # Generated dataset from the script
  - NBAStatsDashboard.pbix # Power BI dashboard built on the dataset
  - README.md # Project overview and usage